gyrospectre/squyre/docs/content/architecture/state.md

 It is defined by `statemachine/enrich.asl.json` in the [AWS ASL language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html).

-Layout is straightforward, nested parallel branches run the enrichment tasks which are sent to the output function at the end to update alerts/tickets.
+Layout is straightforward; nested parallel branches run the enrichment tasks which are sent to the output function at the end to update alerts/tickets.

 <img src="/squyre/media/statemachine.png" alt="Enrich State Machine" width="75%" />